Updated July 14, 2023

 - The amount of money payable by the bank draft remains certain.

-- Drawn by one branch of a bank on another branch of the same bank, or sometimes it can also be drawn on another bank also.
+- It is drawn by one branch of a bank on another branch of the same bank, or sometimes it can also be drawn by another.

 - The Payee of the draft must be certain.
 According to section 85A of the negotiable instrument act 1881, it should be payable to order on demand and not to the bearer.

-- Like other negotiable instruments, it is also an unconditional instrument that posseses an order to pay.
+- Like other negotiable instruments, it is also an unconditional instrument with an order to pay.

-- Easily accessible as by depositing money in the bank, any person can get a bank draft issued.
+- Easily accessible as any person can get a bank draft issued by depositing money in the bank.

-- Banks usually charge the commission on issuing the draft.
+- Banks usually charge a commission for issuing the draft.